alinastreang/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help.md

-_**Applies to:** Exchange Online, Exchange Server 2013_
+_**Applies to:** Exchange Online, Exchange Server 2013, Exchange 2016

-Exchange 2013-only hybrid deployments configure OAuth authentication when using the Hybrid Configuration Wizard.
-For mixed Exchange 2013/2010 and Exchange 2013/2007 hybrid deployments, the new hybrid deployment OAuth-based authentication connection between Office 365 and on-premises Exchange organizations isn’t configured by the Hybrid Configuration wizard.
+Exchange 2013/2016 -only hybrid deployments configure OAuth authentication when using the Hybrid Configuration Wizard.
+For mixed Exchange 2013 and later/2010 and Exchange 2013 and later/2007 hybrid deployments, the new hybrid deployment OAuth-based authentication connection between Office 365 and on-premises Exchange organizations isn’t configured by the Hybrid Configuration wizard.
 These deployments continue to use the federation trust process by default.
-However, certain Exchange 2013 features are only fully available across your organization by using the new Exchange OAuth authentication protocol.
+However, certain Exchange 2013/2016 features are only fully available across your organization by using the new Exchange OAuth authentication protocol.

 The new Exchange OAuth authentication process currently enables the following Exchange features: